Spencer Torkelson Preview, Player Props: Tigers vs. Royals

-On Tuesday, Spencer Torkelson (.196 on-base percentage in past 10 games, 117 points below season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 6:40 PM ET.
+Spencer Torkelson, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers versus the Kansas City Royals, with Jonathan Bowlan on the mound, September 27 at 6:40 PM ET.

-In his last game, he had two hits (going 2-for-4 with a double and two RBI) against the Athletics.
+In his previous game, he went 1-for-3 with a double and two RBI against the Royals.

 Sportsbook Promo Codes